Evernow/evernowmanjaro/README.md

 1. Unigine-Valley*
 2. Furmark*
-3. GPU Monitoring tools (GWE* for Nvidia, RadeonTop for AMD)
+3. GPU Monitoring tools (GWE^ for Nvidia, RadeonTop for AMD)
 4. Prime95*
-5. Nvidia LTS drivers for the 390 series.
-6. Discord
+5. Discord
-7. Nvidia Optimus packages
-8. xdotool
-9. wmctrl
-10. rtl88x2bu-dkms-git*, rtl8822bu-dkms-git*, rtl8821ce-dkms-git*, rtl8821cu-dkms-git*, broadcom-wl-dkms (credit goes to [@RandoNandoz](https://github.com/RandoNandoz))
-11. python-getdevinfo*
+6. python-getdevinfo*
-12. ddrescue
+7. ddrescue
-13. ddrescue-gui*
+8. ddrescue-gui*
-14. gsmartcontrol
+9. gsmartcontrol
-15. testdisk / photorec
+10. testdisk / photorec
-16. memtest86**
-17. PSensor
+11. PSensor

 *These packages are maintained by me here to be able to control what they do and how they do it.
 Sources for them is in the repository.

-** Doesn't work yet
+^ In Chaotic-AUR

 ### Removed
 This is removed as an effort to reduce the size of the ISO.